olalinde/claude-code/plugins/pr-review-toolkit/commands/review-branch.md

 ## Review Workflow:

 1. **Determine Review Scope**
-   - Use git to identify ALL changes made in the current branch
+   - Use git to identify changes made in the current branch
    - Parse arguments to see if user requested specific review aspects
    - Default: Run all applicable reviews